SteeltoeOSS/Samples/MusicStore/README.md

 1. cd Samples/MusicStore
 2. pushShoppingCartService.cmd or ./pushShoppingCartService.sh

 Each of the `push*.*` scripts publish the MusicStore service targeting `net451` and `win7-x64`  and then push the MusicStore service using the `manifest-windows.yml` found in the projects directory.
+If you wish to push to a Linux container, you will have to recompile the application for Postgres and publish the app targeting the `netcoreapp1.0` framework and `ubuntu` runtime.
+Then use the `manifest.yml` file when pushing the app services.